If a woman says any of these 10 things on a date, run

 7) “I don’t trust easily”

-But as time went on, those four words began to unravel a relationship fraught with suspicion and insecurity.
 Trust is fundamental in any relationship.
 Without it, you’re constantly on shaky ground, always questioning and never quite at peace.

 So if she says, “I don’t trust easily,” consider it a signal to save yourself potential heartache and run.